IHT business relief: Why trusts are important

 Trusts settled before 30 October 2024 will qualify for business relief under the currently uncapped rules up until the next ten-year anniversary of each trust’s creation.
 This means an exit before a trust’s next 10-year anniversary which falls on or after 6 April 2026 will attract unlimited 100% relief on qualifying property.

-However, there will be additional complexity during the years the transitional provisions may apply as exit charges following a 10-year anniversary will be calculated under two different methods depending on whether the anniversary arose pre or post 6 April 2026.
+However, there will be additional complexity during the years the transitional provisions may apply as exit charges following a 10-year anniversary will be calculated under two different methods depending on whether the last 10-year anniversary arose pre or post 6 April 2026.

 Action